tsamaraes/wca4ej-workshop-mq/labs-vs-code/Lab3-Upgrade-Java.md

 Here we change the code in the `DMbeanUtils.java` file using the copy code from chat.

 We can ignore the second issue for now as it is a deprecation warning.
+Or if the rebuild still have error, you can go through the same process and fix the warning as well.

 ### 3. Rebuild Application